 Available DC/OS commands:

-auth Authenticate to DCOS cluster
+auth Authenticate to DC/OS cluster

-help Display command line usage information
+help Display help information about DC/OS

-marathon Deploy and manage applications on the DC/OS
+marathon Deploy and manage applications to DC/OS

-node Manage DC/OS nodes
+node Administer and manage DC/OS cluster nodes

-package Install and manage DC/OS packages
+package Install and manage DC/OS software packages

 service Manage DC/OS services